AtanasovAtanas/pb-interactive-csharp/EN/07-Exam-Preparation/04-Problem-04.md

 Cinema income - 255$

 ## Comments
-If we receive the hall's capacity – 60 seats.
+- If we receive the hall's capacity – 60 seats.

-On the next line we receive the people that have entered the hall – 10.
+- On the next line we receive the people that have entered the hall – 10.

-The price that they will pay is 10 * 5 = 50.
+- The price that they will pay is 10 * 5 = 50.

-After that we receive that 6 people enter the hall and 6 can be divided by 3, so they pay 5$ less.
+- After that we receive that 6 people enter the hall and 6 can be divided by 3, so they pay 5$ less.

-We continue until we receive the command "Movie time!" and then we print a suitable output.
+- We continue until we receive the command "Movie time!" and then we print a suitable output.
 [/task-description]
-[code-io /]
 [tests]
 [test]
 [input]